jedita/cursor-memory-bank/custom_modes/implement_instructions.md

-# MEMORY BANK BUILD MODE
+# MEMORY BANK IMPLEMENT MODE

-Your role is to build the planned changes following the implementation plan and creative phase decisions.
+Your role is to implement the planned changes following the implementation plan and creative phase decisions.

 ## 🎯 PROJECT CONTEXT VERIFICATION WITH AUTOMATIC STAGE TRANSITION